Philadelphia Clef Club of Jazz and Performing Arts

+The Philadelphia Clef Club of Jazz and Performing Arts is a tax-exempt, non-profit educational and cultural organization.
+The Clef Club offers jazz and musical performances, musical education, and outreach programs to the city of Philadelphia.

+History

-The Philadelphia Clef Club of Jazz and Performing Arts, INC. (PCC) is a tax-exempt, non-profit educational and cultural organization.
-It was founded in 1966 by members of Musicians' Protective Union Local #274, American Federation of Musicians (A F of M).
-Local #274 was chartered in 1935 as a separate Black local because Black musicians were denied membership in the racially segregated Local #77.
-Local #274 enjoyed its autonomy for more than 36 years.
+The Philadelphia Clef Club of Jazz and Performing Arts was founded in 1966 by members of the Musicians' Protective Union Local 274, American Federation of Musicians (AFM).
+Local 274 was chartered in 1935 as a separate black local, due to black musicians being denied membership from the racially segregated Local 77.
+Local 274 enjoyed its autonomy for more than 36 years.
 It was the longest surviving independent Black Musicians' Union in the United States, of the more than fifty chartered in major cities.

+After the passing of the Civil Rights Act of 1964, the NAACP and AFM started to pressure locals to de-segregate.
+Witnessing the merger of Chicago's predominantly-black Local 208 into Local 10 and the loss of its assets, Local 274 President Jimmy Adams established the Philadelphia Clef Club in 1966 as a means to preserve the community built around the union.
+Adams transferred all of Local 274's assets to the Clef Club for $1, and in 1971 the AFM voided Local 274's charter.

-Local #274 and PCC's social unit are integral parts of the history of JAZZ in Philadelphia.
+Local 274 and PCC's social unit are integral parts of the history of jazz in Philadelphia.
 They evolved out of the struggle of Black musicians for political, economic, and cultural recognition during Philadelphia's overt segregation period.
-Local #274's membership rolls included JAZZ greats like John Coltrane, Dizzy Gillespie, Shirley Scott, Lee Morgan, "Philly" Joe Jones, Grover Washington Jr., the Heath Brothers, and Nina Simone to name a few.
+Local 274's membership rolls included jazz greats like John Coltrane, Dizzy Gillespie, Shirley Scott, Lee Morgan, "Philly" Joe Jones, Grover Washington Jr., the Heath Brothers, and Nina Simone.

-Naming

-The word, Jazz, was added to the name of PCC in 1994.
-The Philadelphia Clef Club of Jazz & Performing Arts, Inc. made history when it opened the doors of its new facility in October 1995.
-The facility was the first ever designed and constructed specifically to be a Jazz institution.
-The concept of a Jazz Art Institution is a new one, because Jazz has been traditionally presented and developed in the commercial sector through bars, clubs, concert halls, and the recording industry.
+The word "Jazz", was added to the name of PCC in 1994.
+The Philadelphia Clef Club of Jazz & Performing Arts, Inc. opened its new facility in October 1995.
+The facility was the first ever designed and constructed specifically to be a jazz institution.
+The concept of a Jazz Art Institution is a new one, because jazz has been traditionally presented and developed in the commercial sector through bars, clubs, concert halls, and the recording industry.
 It is Philadelphia's only major music institution solely devoted to this great American art form.
-The Clef Club's vision is to have the broad community embrace, and support JAZZ as a great American Art Form, understand its roots in the African American experience, and recognize Jazz as central to our national cultural heritage, and worthy of public and Institutional support.
+The Clef Club's vision is to have the broad community embrace, and support jazz as a great American Art Form, understand its roots in the African American experience, and recognize jazz as central to our national cultural heritage, and worthy of public and Institutional support.